-Our full PSHE programme of study is outlined in Appendices A - C.
+Our full PSHE programme of study is outlined in Appendix A.

-9. Staff development
+9. Staff Development

 Maintaining a culture of PSHE is a priority for the schools.
 We create safe and supportive learning environments by supporting teachers to deliver high quality lessons, where students are encouraged to discuss and share ideas.
-Staff are trained to answer difficult questions and to deal with subjects in a sensitive manner, which responds to the needs to individual students.
+Staff are trained to answer difficult questions and to deal with subjects in a sensitive manner, which responds to the needs of individual students.
 All teachers will be supported with appropriate CPD relating to the subject matter.